tsykoduk/greg.nokes.name/_posts/2005-02-09-toxic-memes.md

 <!--more--->

-<a href=http://dictionary.reference.com/search?q=meme>meme</a> n.
+[meme](http://dictionary.reference.com/search?q=meme) n.
 A unit of cultural information, such as a cultural practice or idea, that is transmitted verbally or by repeated action from one mind to another

 	Richard Dawkins's term for an idea considered as a replicator, especially with the connotation that memes parasitise people into propagating them much as viruses do.